Monday, January 14, 2013 - 6:00pm - 8:00pm

 Social and Biological Impacts of Rising Seas and Reduced Lake Levels

 An evening at the Shedd Aquarium with some of the world's experts on the effect of changing water levels on Chicago and the globe.

 Global warming is causing sea levels to rise even faster than previously predicted.
 At the same time, levels of Lake Michigan are reaching record lows due to increased evaporation related to warmer temperatures, drought, and human water consumption.
 These changes call for mitigation and adaptation to ensure the sustainability of coastal settlements and ecosystems.

-Join us for an informative evening with some of the world's experts on these topics to understand how changing water levels will affect Chicago and the globe.
+An informative evening with some of the world's experts on these topics to understand how changing water levels will affect Chicago and the globe.